Jesus is Waiting for You

 by Fr.
 Tommy Lane

 This area is the Decapolis, (Deka Polis in Greek), literally translated, Ten Cities.
 It was a federation of ten pagan cities within the area of Israel.
 Everything about these ten cities was Greek, including the way they were governed and their worship using the names of Greek gods.
-But when someone was suffering, such as the deaf man in today’s gospel, they knew this pagan culture did not satisfy them, their only hope was Jesus.
+But when someone was suffering, such as the deaf man in today’s gospel, they knew this pagan culture did not satisfy them and their only hope was Jesus.
 All the glitter of the Greek culture did not really fulfill their deepest longing, only Jesus.
 So they brought the deaf man with the speech impediment to Jesus.

 As Jesus healed him, Jesus looked up to heaven and groaned.
 This groan or sigh of Jesus expresses the need humanity has for healing from God.
 Due to the effects of original sin, we are broken and wounded, and we are really groaning and sighing to God to put us right again.
 As Jesus groaned, he looked up to heaven because the deep healing we need only comes from heaven, not from anything the ancient or any modern Decapolis can offer.
-And thinking about healing original sin, the actions of Jesus in this healing miracle are part of the Rite of Baptism since the time of the early Church, as the priest blesses the ears and mouth of the newly baptized.
+And thinking about healing original sin, the actions of Jesus in this healing miracle are part of the Rite of Baptism since the time of the early Church as the priest blesses the ears and mouth of the newly baptized.

 There are two things worth noting in the drama of Jesus healing that man.
 The man was healed because the people brought him to Jesus.
-We have to go to Jesus with our problems, we cannot stay where we are, we have to go to Jesus for our problems to be resolved and healed.
+We have to go to Jesus with our problems; we cannot stay where we are.
+We have to go to Jesus for our problems to be resolved and healed.
 Jesus is always there for us.
 When we are alone, Jesus is our friend waiting for us to approach him.
 When we are in darkness, Jesus is our light waiting to enlighten us.
-When we are in despair Jesus is the truth waiting to give us hope.
+When we are in despair, Jesus is the truth waiting to give us hope.
 When we are suffering, Jesus is our divine physician waiting to heal us and raise us up.

-Three centuries before Christ, Alexander the Great took over all this part of the world and it adopted Greek culture which remained strong in the Decapolis.
+Three centuries before Christ, Alexander the Great took over all the ancient near east and it adopted Greek culture which remained strong in the Decapolis.
 Mark concludes the account of the miracle in an extraordinary way by quoting what these Gentiles in pagan Decapolis say about Jesus, “He makes the deaf hear and the mute speak.”
 (Mark 7:37) Without realizing it, these Gentiles three centuries after Alexander are proclaiming that Isaiah’s prophecy in our first reading has been fulfilled in Jesus.
 After Jesus’ first visit we would not have expected such a response to Jesus any time soon.
 But that acceptance of Jesus and the Gospel continued in the Decapolis in the following decades and centuries so that after another three centuries one of the bishops attending the Councils of Nicaea and Constantinople was the bishop of Hippos, one of these ten cities.

-This is what happens when we spend time with Jesus alone away from the crowd; we are transformed and the books of history are written differently, even if it is only centuries later that we see this.
+This is what happens when we spend time with Jesus alone away from the crowd—we are transformed and the books of history are written differently, even if it is only centuries later that we see this.
 Jesus is always there for us.
 When we are alone, Jesus is our friend waiting for us to approach him.
 When we are in darkness, Jesus is our light waiting to enlighten us.
-When we are in despair Jesus is the truth waiting to give us hope.
+When we are in despair, Jesus is the truth waiting to give us hope.
 When we are suffering, Jesus is our divine physician waiting to heal us and raise us up.
 He “touches our ears to receive his word, and our mouth to proclaim his faith, to the praise and glory of God.”

 © Fr.
 Tommy Lane 2015